Henare (wrestler): United Empire (2021–present)

 In March, Henare competed in the 2023 New Japan Cup, pinning KOPW champion Shingo Takagi in the first round, before being eliminated in the following round by Tama Tonga.
 Henare then used this performance to challenge Takagi to the first "Ultimate Triad Match", meaning the winner of the match would have to win the match by pin, submission, and standing count in order to win the match.
 On 2 March, Henare was unsuccessful in capturing the KOPW championship, however, gained acclaim for the match which lasted 38 minutes, and gained a 5.25 star rating by the Wrestling Observer Newsletter.
 In June at Dominion 6.4 in Osaka-jo Hall, Henare teamed with Great-O-Khan in a three-way match for both the vacant IWGP Tag Team Championships and the Strong Openweight Tag Team Championships, however, the match was won by Bishamon (Hirooki Goto and Yoshi-Hashi) and also involved House of Torture (Evil and Yujiro Takahashi).

 Upon entering the 33rd G1 Climax tournament on 16 July 2023, Henare showcased a new tā moko tattoo on his face and shortening his ring name to just Henare, whilst also shaving his head.
 The tā moko, or "mataora" tattoo, made Henare the first ever Polynesian wrestler to sport the tattoo in a mainstream professional wrestling promotion.
 He had previously revealed the tattoo earlier in the month at a New Zealand wrestling show.
 Henare competed in the C Block of the tournament, finishing with 4 points, thus failing to advance to the semi-finals.
-Along with the changes to his look, Henare adopted a new theme song, 'Kai Tangata', performed by the New Zealand based metal band Alien Weaponry and entirely sung in Maori.
+Along with the changes to his look, Henare adopted a new theme song, 'Kai Tangata', performed by the New Zealand-based metal band Alien Weaponry and entirely sung in Maori.

+On 11 February 2024 at The New Beginning in Osaka, Henare and his stablemates were defeated by the Bullet Club War Dogs in a Dog Pound match.
+During the match, Henare suffered a laceration on his head after Gabe Kidd threw a table at him.
+Will Ospreay descibred the injury as "the worst thing I've ever seen" and claimed he could have fit four of his fingers in his head.
 On 16 June 2024 at New Japan Soul, Henare defeated Shingo Takagi to win the NEVER Openweight Championship for the first time.
+He would drop the title back to Takagi on 29 September at Destruction in Kobe, ending his reign at 105 days.
+In January 2025, it was reported that Henare would miss the rest of the year due to a knee injury that he suffered a month prior.